Last Updated on

 The word sounds like “an-nyeong-ha-sae-yo” when you read it correctly.

 Let’s try it out.
-Give each a try first, then check your answers below.
+Give each one a try first, then check your answers below.
 Use the associations we made to help you out!

 How would you pronounce the words written below?
 Try reading them aloud.
 We’ll write the pronunciations below using romanization so you can check afterward!